 Starting in the early 1950s, the AT&T’s Long Lines department began constructing a coast-to-coast microwave relay link.
 This relay link, which would become colloquially known as the Long Lines system or the “Telephone Skyway” (or just “Skyway”), would carry telephone calls and television programs from coast-to-coast.

 The Long Lines microwave system would remain in service until the late 1980s and early 1990s, when they were gradually replaced with fiber optics.
-The system was even used for a short period after the divesture of the Bell System.

 Former Long Lines sites can be found in urban areas with the iconic horn antennas situated on the top of buildings and former telephone offices.
 However, many Long Lines sites can be found in the middle of cornfields, some far away from the nearest town.
 Many sites were even hardened to keep the system online in the case of a nuclear attack, to allow communication networks to stay online after an attack.
 Some Long Lines sites housed AUTOVON and other important defense and government-related networks from the Cold War.